eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 Leave a **comment** below with your thoughts.
 If you've found this insightful, **share** with a friend that needs to read this.

-I have made a [Telegram channel](/projects/investing/telegram/) where I will share updates to my portfolio and notify of new articles I publish.
+I have made a [Telegram group](/projects/investing/telegram/) where I will share updates to my portfolio and notify of new articles I publish.
 Upcoming articles:

 - Commodities & Crypto
 - Stocks & Bonds

-{%comment%}
+{% comment %}
 Lastly, this blog is provided for **free and without ads**.
 If you have found value here, you can [**buy me a tea**](/donate) (I dislike coffee).
-{%endcomment%}
+{% endcomment %}